-John looked at their rows of fruit trees and was pained by the thought of them soon being gone.
+John surveyed their rows of fruit trees and was pained by the thought of them soon being gone.
 “Growers made this valley, and we were part of that.”

 “Yes, yes we were.”
-Mother came up to John and stood next to him and looked out across the trees.
+Mother came up to John and stood next to him.
 “Farms and orchards used to cover the entire valley, as far as the eye could see,” she said nostalgically.
 “When the trees were in bloom, people from all over would come here and visit just to see them.
 I always thought it’d be that way,” she lamented.

 Jason shook his head.
 “Our way of life is coming to an end.”